SristiPaul18/Data-Science-Analysis/README.md

 ### 5. **Duplicate Removal**

-* **Removing Duplicates**: Duplicate rows were identified and removed to ensure the dataset contains only unique records.
+* **Removing Duplicates**: If duplicate rows were identified then they were removed to ensure the dataset contains only unique records.

 ### 6. **Data Filtering**